larryhastings/big/README.md

 > fractional seconds: a float, a `datetime` object, or the
 > value `None`.

-# Subsystem notes
+# Topic deep-dives

 ## The `multi-` family of functions

 This family of functions was inspired by Python's `str.strip`, `str.rstrip`, and `str.splitlines` functions.
 These functions are well-designed, and often do what you want.
 But they're all surprisingly opinionated.
-And... what if you want to do something slightly different?
-What if `str.strip` *doesn't* do what you want?
-If you want to split your string in a slightly different way, you can't use `str.strip` anymore.
+And... what if your use case doesn't fit exactly into their narrow viewpoints?  `str.strip` supports two distinct modes of operation; if you want to split your string in a third, slightly different way, you probably just can't use `str.strip`.
 So what *can* you use?
-There's `re.strip`, but it's hard to use.
-Now there's a new answer: you can use [`multisplit`.](#multisplits-separators--keepFalse-maxsplit-1-reverseFalse-separateFalse-stripNOT_SEPARATE)
+There's `re.strip`, but it can be hard to use.
+Now there's a new answer:
+[`multisplit`.](#multisplits-separators--keepFalse-maxsplit-1-reverseFalse-separateFalse-stripNOT_SEPARATE)

 The goal of